Holland-Cycling.com - banner

 Holland has an extensive rail network maintained by different train operators.
 NS is the largest Dutch train operator and is in charge of all the main lines.
 Some of the more local lines - which often take you the more interesting cycling regions - are run by smaller train operators.
 The policies for taking your bicycle might vary, so check out the website of the train operator you're travelling with.

 The ticket system is not entirely straightforward.
-You don't buy a paper ticket, but you have to check in and out with an OV-chipkaart at the beginning and end of your journey.
-You can buy a single-use chipcard or an annonymous OV-chipcard which can be used more than once at the ticket machine.
-For an explanation how the OV-chipcard system works, see: Traveling with the OV-chipkaart.
+You don't buy a paper ticket, but you have to check in and out with an OV-chipkaart, your contactless debit card, credit card or mobile phone at the beginning and end of your journey.

 Taking your bicycle on the train

 You are allowed take your bicycle on Dutch national trains outside rush hour.
-The prohibited times are between 6.30 and 9 a.m. and between 4.30 and 6 p.m. on workdays.
-This restriction does not apply in the weekend, on national holidays or in July and August.
+The prohibited times are between 6.30 and 9 a.m. and between 4 and 6.30 p.m. on workdays.
+This restriction does not apply in the weekend, on national holidays (except on King's Day- 27 April) or in July and August.

 You are expected to place your bicycle in the special bike areas.
 There are stickers on the train to show you where they are.
+On stop trains you can usually just wheel your bike onto the train.
+On other trains some lifting might be required.
+Please note, there is only limited space.
 If the bike areas are full, you might be asked to wait for the next train.
 It is not possible to reserve a space for your bike.
-All bicycles are allowed, even a recumbent or a tandem.
-It is prohibited to take a cargo bike, tricycle or a bike trailer on the train.

 Tips for taking your bicycle on the train